wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-access-file-data/includes/7-exercise-files-insights.md

 dotnet run
 ```

+You now need to authenticate with Azure Active Directory.
+A new tab in your default browser should open to a page asking you to sign in.
+After you've logged in successfully, you'll be redirected to a page displaying the message, **"Authentication complete.
+You can return to the application.
+Feel free to close this browser tab"**.
+You may now close the browser tab and switch back to the console application.

-After entering the username and password of a user, the console app will display a list of files trending around the current user.
-Notice they're stored in descending order by their relative weight property:
+The console app will display a list of files trending around the current user.
+Notice they're sorted in descending order by their relative weight property:

 ![Screenshot of the console application displaying the files trending around the currently signed in user](../media/07-app-run-01.png)